-- Article 2.6 Health Professions Awards Committee The purpose of the Awards Committee is to recognize excellence in education for the School of Health Professions by developing and monitoring processes for award dissemination across the School and its programs.
-Nominees for membership will be solicited from the Committee Chair and appointed by the Dean. - Article 2.7 Health Professions Scholarship Committee - The Health Professions Scholarship Committee reviews applications against specific scholarship criteria, upholds donors wishes, selects scholarship recipients, and maintains proper documentation and record retention.
-The committee.
-The committee's membership is composed of one faculty member from each SHP program and the Dean, SHP. - Article 2.8 Program Executive Committees Each Health Professions program has a Program Executive Committee responsible for developing program policies/procedures and curriculum, and for evaluating all aspects of the program including its outcomes.
+Article 2.6 Health Professions Awards Committee - The purpose of the Awards Committee (AC) is to recognize excellence in education for the School of Health Professions by developing and monitoring processes for award dissemination across the School and its programs.
+Nominees for membership will be solicited from the Committee Chair and appointed by the Dean.

+Article 2.7 Health Professions Scholarships Committee - The Health Professions Scholarship Committee (SC) reviews student applications for individual scholarships relative to specific scholarship criteria, upholds donors wishes, selects scholarship recipients, and maintains proper documentation and record retention.
+The committee's membership is composed of at least one faculty member from each SHP program.

+Article 2.8 Program Executive Committees - Each Health Professions program has a Program Executive Committee responsible for developing program policies/procedures and curriculum, and for evaluating all aspects of the program including its outcomes.
 The membership of each Program Executive Committee is composed of program faculty and leadership, as well as other key stakeholders for the program.
-The Program Director appoints and chairs the Program Executive Committee and reports to the SHP Dean and other SHP committees, seeking policy approvals when necessary. - Article 2.9 Program Admissions Committees The Health Professions Admissions Committee for each academic program reviews and ranks each applicant who meets or exceeds the minimum requirements for admission and who completes the admission interview process.
-The Committee submits its rankings and recommendations for acceptance to the Dean.
+The Program Director appoints and chairs the Program Executive Committee and reports to the SHP Dean and other SHP committees, seeking policy approvals when necessary.

+Article 2.9 Program Admissions Committees - The Health Professions Admissions Committee for each academic program reviews and ranks each applicant who meets or exceeds the minimum requirements for admission and who completes the admission interview process.
 The Admissions Committees also make recommendations to the Health Professions EEC on policies concerning applicants to the SHP.
 The Admissions Committees review admissions requirements as outlined in application materials for accuracy and consistency.
 Each Admissions Committee is chaired by the Program Director, or designee, who appoints its members from Health Professions faculty and students and other BCM faculty members.